 • Grade point average of at least 3.0 on a 4.0 scale

-Statement of your academic and career goals – a brief written statement by the applicant relating to how his/her degree will help them prepare for a technical career in aerospace or a STEM field that will support NASA’s mission.
+Statement of your academic and career goals – a brief written statement by the applicant relating to how his/her degree will help them prepare for a technical career in aerospace or a STEM field that will support one of NASA’s mission directorates.
 Indicate your plans for future academic preparation including pursuing an undergraduate four-year degree or beyond.

 Resume – Submit a short summary of your education, work, or military experience and any significant accomplishments (e.g. honors or awards) or any other relevant information